artsy/momentum/README.md

     bundle exec rake ow:config:from_env[production] some:migration

+### ow:console[to,env,aws_id,aws_secret]

+Start a rails console on the given remote OpsWorks stack.
+Chooses an instance of the _rails-app_ layer by default, or the configured `rails_console_layer` if provided.
+E.g.:

+    bundle exec rake ow:console[production]

+For stacks with labels not matching the Rails environment (e.g., _reflection-joey_), provide a 2nd argument with the desired environment:

+    bundle exec rake ow:console[joey,staging]

 ### ow:cookbooks:update[to,aws_id,aws_secret]

 Zip, upload, and propagate custom cookbooks to the given stack.
 Or, more concisely: